theobald-software/theobald-software.github.io/content/_en/board-connector/board-connector-/advanced-techniques/scripted-expressions.md

 ---
 layout: page
-title: Script Expressions
+title: Scripted Expressions
-description: Script Expressions
+description: Scripted Expressions
-product: xtract-universal
+product: board-connector
 parent: advanced-techniques
 permalink: /:collection/:path
-weight: 10
+weight: 7
 lang: en_GB
-old_url: /Xtract-Universal-EN/default.aspx?pageid=script-expressions
+old_url: /BOARD-Connector-EN/default.aspx?pageid=scripted-expressions
 ---

 A scripted expression has a C#.NET similar syntax and must start with #{ and end with #} .
 Basic .NET data types and operations in the System namespace of the .NET Environment including string operations are supported.